MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

    ![Add base score, weights, and point values](media/custom-score-metric-values.png "Add base score, weights, and point values")

-7. Select the back arrow at the top left of the **Edit Score** panel.
+7. Select the back arrow at the upper left of the **Edit Score** panel.

 8. In the **Satisfaction metrics** panel, select **Save**.

 ## Edit scoring of a survey

-After you've created a **Custom Score** satisfaction metric, you can edit its details, change the questions used in calculating the survey score, base score for the survey, weight for each question, and point values for each answer option.
+After you've created a **Custom Score** satisfaction metric, you can edit its details.
+You can change the questions used in calculating the survey score, the base score for the survey, the weight for each question, and the point values for each answer option.
 You can also delete the ones that you don't need.

 1. Open the survey.